michaelthorne/michaelthorne.github.io/_posts/2017-09-20-2017-sanlam-cape-town-marathon-review.md

 ### In hindsight…

-- I should have put in a few more longer runs (3+ hours at a slow pace, regardless of distance).
+- I should have put in a few more longer runs (3+ hours at a slower pace).

 - Arrived even earlier at the start to relax and mentally prepare for the race.